-Alpha-1 antitrypsin deficiency ("AATD"): Our AATD program is the first to leverage our novel RNA editing capability that uses GalNAc-conjugated AIMers (RNA base editing oligonucleotides) and endogenous ADAR enzymes by correcting the single RNA base mutation, ADAR editing may provide an ideal approach for increasing circulating levels of wild-type AAT protein and reducing aggregation in the liver, thus simultaneously addressing both the lung and liver manifestations of the disease.
-We expect to select an AATD AIMer development candidate and initiate IND-enabling toxicology studies in the third quarter of 2022.
+Alpha-1 antitrypsin deficiency ("AATD")

+Our AATD program is the first to leverage our novel RNA editing capability and uses clinically proven N-acetylgalactosamine ("GalNAc")-conjugated AIMers with subcutaneous dosing.
+By correcting the single RNA base mutation that causes a majority of AATD cases with the PiZZ phenotype (approximately 200,000 in the United States and Europe), RNA editing may provide an ideal approach for increasing circulating levels of wild-type Alpha-1 antitrypsin ("AAT") protein and reducing mutant protein aggregation in the liver, thus simultaneously addressing both the lung and liver manifestations of the disease.